course ID: 2020_cAPoll

 Is Breathing killing us?
 Tackling Air Pollution using science for policies to protect health.

 Ambient air pollution is a leading cause of morbidities and premature death.
-The course provides basic insights into the measurement, modelling and monitoring of exposure to air pollution, its health effects and the overall impact and costs for public health.
+This online course provides basic insights into the measurement, modelling and monitoring of exposure to air pollution, it’s health effects and the overall impact and costs for public health.
 Clean air policy solutions will be introduced with success stories, “low hanging fruits” and global challenges for the implementation of these policies.
 Students will explore global examples of policy approaches and strength and limitations in their own countries.
-Group work of students will draft strategies to adopt at least one clean air policy.
+In online break-out groups students will work hands-on on real live challenges to adopt clean air policy.